February 11, 2016

 But in the early 1940s, before the dawn of the Digital Revolution, only a handful of computers existed in the entire world.
 These were built and owned by large research institutions like Harvard University and Bell Laboratories, and ran about a billion times slower than today's computers.
 Even the word “computers” back then commonly referred not to machines, but to people — mostly women who used adding machines to calculate ballistics trajectories during wartime.
 Some of those calculations could take up to 12 hours on an adding machine.
 ENIAC would reduce that to 30 seconds.

-In 1945, the U.S. Army recruited six women working as computers at the University of Pennsylvania to work full-time on a secret government project.
+In 1945, the U.S. Army recruited six women working as artillery trajectory computers at the University of Pennsylvania to work full-time on a secret government project.
 For the next year, they used their creativity, tenacity and solid backgrounds in mathematics to become the original programmers of the world's first electronic general-purpose computer, called ENIAC.

 “These women were hired pretty much to set this machine up, but it turns out that no one knew how to program.
 There were no 'programmers' at that time, and the only thing that existed for this machine were the schematics,” said Mitch Marcus, the RCA Professor of Artificial Intelligence in the Department of Computer and Information Science at the University of Pennsylvania.
 “These six women found out what it took to run this computer — and they really did incredible things.”

 Computing technology took a crucial step forward with the birth of the Electronic Numerical Integrator And Computer, or ENIAC, at the University of Pennsylvania in 1946.
 Seventy years ago on Sunday, February 14, 1946, physicist John Mauchly and electrical engineer J. Presper Eckert revealed to the public their breakthrough creation to much fanfare.
 (February 15, the day ENIAC was formally dedicated, is recognized as “ENIAC Day” by the Philadelphia City Council)